matrix-org/matrix-spec-proposals/proposals/3574-resource-markup.md

 Different mimetypes will require different notions of "location".
 A need for new notions of location may become evident over time.
 For example PDFs begin with a need to specify highlighted regions and then at a later date, pindrop locations.
 One location might also reasonably be presented in two or more different ways.
 For example, in a PDF, a location might be presented both as coordinates designating a region of a page, and as a tag or set of tags with offsets for use with a screen reader.
 In an audio file, a location might be presented both as a pair of bounding timestamps and as a pair of offsets within the text of embedded lyrics.

-Hence, the `m.markup.location` value MUST be an object, whose keys are different kinds of locations occupied by a single annotation, with the names of those locations either formalized in the matrix spec or namespaced using Java conventions. <!-- Some proposed location types are...
-ADD RELATED MSCS HERE -->
+Hence, the `m.markup.location` value MUST be an object, whose keys are different kinds of locations occupied by a single annotation, with the names of those locations either formalized in the matrix spec or namespaced using Java conventions.
+Some proposed location types are described in:

+- [MSC3592: Markup locations for PDF documents)[https://github.com/matrix-org/matrix-doc/pull/3592]

 ### Examples